brandonmartinez/brandonmartinez.github.io/content/posts/2020/04/2020-04-01-a-breath-of-fresh-air.md

 [next.js](https://nextjs.org/).
-The site should be noticeably faster, as I'm taking advantage of next.js's ability to render a statically generated site, as well as being cheaper to maintain (it's literally just HTML, JS, and CSS sitting some cloud storage).
+The site should be noticeably faster, as I'm taking advantage of next.js's ability to render a statically generated site, as well as being cheaper to maintain (it's literally just HTML, JS, and CSS sitting on some cloud storage).

 I'm hoping the desire to pursue the tech also forces my hand a bit to keep this a bit more… fresh.

 Thanks for coming along this ride with me; looking forward to generating more usable content for all of us!
-And please don't just my old posts too harshly;
+And please don't judge my old posts too harshly;
 I'm still trying to clean up some of the old content to fit this new site setup.

 And no, this isn't an April Fool's joke!